Inner City English Teacher

 You mentioned Hispanic kids using the n-word.
 Do black students ever take offense to that?

-Asked by K.G. over 11 years ago
+Asked by K.G. almost 12 years ago

 Unbelievably no...it's more of an accepted noun that seems incredible to me and probably to anyone else who doesn't live in this environment.
 You don't hear it as much from the Hispanic kids, but I have heard it enough and have never seen a black kid take offense to it.
 Crazy, right???